 Wrap Your Head Around It

 This is clearly something that Fremer has never been able to wrap his head around.
 In this respect he’s no different from most audiophiles.
 OF COURSE the 1s RCA pressing is the best sounding pressing.
-OF COURSE the 1U Island pressing is the best.
+OF COURSE the 1U Island (assuming there is a 1U, many records start at 3) pressing is the best.
 Everybody knows that A sounds better than B and B sounds better than C, and on and on through the rest of the alphabet.

 A Truly Dismal Track Record

 Obviously this is a complicated subject, one which should be of great concern to all record collecting audiophiles.
-The Book of Hot Stampers commentary does a pretty thorough job (if we don’t say so ourselves) of laying out the particulars, so allow us the pleasure of recommending that you read it once again.
+The The Book of Hot Stampers commentary does a pretty thorough job (if we don’t say so ourselves) of laying out the particulars, so allow us the pleasure of recommending it to you once again.